intel/llvm/sycl/doc/SYCLNativeCPU.md

 ```
 In order to execute kernels compiled for `native-cpu`, we provide a PI Plugin.
 The plugin needs to be enabled when configuring DPC++ (e.g. `python buildbot/configure.py --enable-plugin native_cpu`) and needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.

-# Supported features and limitations
+# Supported features and current limitations

 The SYCL Native CPU flow is still WIP, not optimized and several core SYCL features are currently unsupported.
 Currently `barrier` and all the math builtins are not supported, and attempting to use those will most likely fail with an `undefined reference` error at link time.
 Examples of supported applications can be found in the [runtime tests](sycl/test/native_cpu).